Rule of Law Video Contest presented by the CBA Rule of Law Task Force

 • Initial Review: Rule of Law Task Force subcommittee reviews all submissions for compliance and quality.

-• Timeline: Two-week judging period following submission deadline.
+• Timeline: Three-week judging period following submission deadline.

 Judging Criteria